GriffinJohnston/ldrs/readme.md

 ## Frameworks

-LDRS can only be run in a client-side environment, so they need to be excluded from SSR and SSG.
+LDRS can only be run in a client-side environment, so they need to be excluded from SSR.

 [📖 Next.js guide →](/framework-guides.md#nextjs)
 [📖 Astro guide →](/framework-guides.md#astro)